 No. No matter what you do, you are never fully protected.
 This is the new normal.

-There is no 100% security, nor is that the objective of the Code.
+There is no 100% security, nor is that the objective of the Guide.
 In fact, recognizing this truth is, perhaps, the most important thing any business executive must do.
 It’s vital, for without it, executive management is unlikely to devote sufficient management attention to the cybersecurity challenge.
 As Benjamin Franklin said, distrust and caution are the parents of security.

-The Code is designed as a baseline, a ‘floor’ so to speak, for IT organizations.
+The Guide is designed as a baseline, a ‘floor’ so to speak, for IT organizations.
 It’s not intended to set the bar.
 It’s intended, instead, to establish a documented floor, a minimum set of information systems security management practices.

 The floor is designed to be so basic that an IT organization should feel embarrassed if it isn’t doing these things and an executive should refuse to countenance an IT organization whose security practices don’t even meet these basic information systems security management practices.

-All the caveats above notwithstanding, the Center for Internet Security, one of the sources for SecureTheVillage’s Code says that “studies show that implementing the First 5 Controls provides an effective defense against the most common cyber attacks.”
+All the caveats above notwithstanding, the Center for Internet Security, one of the sources for SecureTheVillage’s Guide says that “studies show that implementing the First 5 Controls provides an effective defense against the most common cyber attacks.”

-What the Code is Not.
+What the Guide is Not.

 - HIPAA HITECH